-Prerequisite(s): FRF160 and FRF161, or FRF151 (a two-term inclass course), or FRF152 (a two-term in-class course).
-Corequisite(s):

-Notes: This course is offered in French only.
-Lecture Hours: 0- Lab Hours: 0- Study Hours: 9
+Prerequisite(s): (FRF160 and FRF161) OR FRF151 or FRF152 Note(s): This course is offered in French only.
+Contact Hours: 0 - 0 - 9 Credit(s): 1

-FRF265 Cours de composition et d'introduction à la littérature canadiennefrançaise II à la littérature canadienne-française I.
+FRF265 Cours de composition et d'introduction à la littérature canadienne-française II

-This course is a study of advanced writing techniques (explanatory essay) and an introduction to French literary movements and writers of the nineteenth and twentieth centuries.
+This course is a study of advanced writing techniques (explanatory essay) and an introduction to French literary movements and writers of the nineteenth and twentieth century's.
 The aim of the course is to enable students, through their readings, to improve their analytical skills and to explore important French literary works and movements, especially from a sociohistorical point of view.